MediaComem/comem-archidep/ex/git-automated-deployment.md

 $> mkdir todolist-automated-repo
 ```

-The `todolist-automated-repo` directory will be the Git repository, Later you
+The `todolist-automated-repo` directory will be the Git repository.
+Later you
 will add it as a remote in your local Git repository, so that you can push
 commits to it.